11 Must Eat & Food to Try in Madrid

 5. Tripes Madrid-style (Callos a la madrileña)

-Madrid-style tripe is like the Cocido madrileño a dish with humble origins.
-It’s recipe goes back to 1599 and consists of a stew including chickpeas, beef tripe, blood sausage and chorizo.
-Regarding vegetables it comes with garlic, tomato and bell peppers.
+Madrid-style tripe (Callas a la madrilena) is, like the Cocido madrileño, a dish with humble origins.
+Its recipe goes back to 1599 and consists of a stew including chickpeas, beef tripe, blood sausage, and chorizo.
+Regarding vegetables, it comes with garlic, tomato and bell peppers.

 The stew is cooked for long hours and is usually eaten on Sundays when you’re sitting together with your family.